particle-iot/asset-ota-examples/README.md

-# 3rd party OTA examples
+# Asset OTA examples

-Example applications using the 3rd party OTA functionality
+Example applications using the Asset OTA functionality